-3. People who need affordable homes to rent because they have low incomes, are homeless, in crisis or living on the streets
+New homes should be for people who need affordable homes to rent because they have low incomes, are homeless, in crisis or living on the streets

 216 valid responses.
 In total 80.1% agreed with this and 12.5% disagreed.